hammaz-dev/webdev-lab3/README.md

 I used internal css in this assignment
 🚀 Personal Portfolio Website

-A responsive, static portfolio website built to showcase my academic journey in AI & Robotics.
+A responsive, static portfolio website built to showcase my academic journey in Software Engineering.

 📄 Project Overview